There are three approaches Democrats can take to 2028:

 Republicans might also implode.

 Without Trump as the glue holding the Republican party together, who will fill his shoes?
 Can Vance receive the crown of Qanon?
 Would Haley receive the same love and adoration?
-Will the DeSantis meme-team finally pull off a wholesome chungus Sonnenrad edit?
+Will the DeSantis meme-team finally pull off the wholesome chungus Sonnenrad edit?
 Or will the entire thing disappear in a puff of smoke, just as suddenly as it descended from Trump tower, like a strange dream?

 The internal migration thing is likely the reverse, because of who is leaving and the specific donor/recipient states and locations.
 On the who, internal migrants tend to be people who value a lower cost of living in red states over the cultural amenities of blue states.
 As for the where, prime destinations Texas and Florida can absorb more democrats without turning blue.
 So, NY and California keep losing electoral votes and the red states keep gaining.
 Also, to extent that internal migrants are democrats, they tend to move to cities.
 Because they’re packed together in already blue state legislative districts, they have little effect on the partisan balance for the state government.